i-Molecule/OrgNet/Datasets_processing/Readme.md

 This repository contains Jupyter Notebooks for dataset processing, for Thermonet-like models.
 The notebook that contains full dataset proicessing pipeline:

 - **Dataset_processing.ipynb:** Prepares the dataset (generates mutants, performs standardized orientation and calculates features for OrgNet and Thermonet-like models) for model training.
+Use .csv files in /datasets/ as as init_df in this notebook.

 ## Prerequisites